-Loyola University is dedicated to promoting a community of service for others and fostering a positive spirit of cooperation among all of its employees.
+Loyola University is dedicated to ensuring a consistent focus on personal integrity, ethical behavior in business, the appropriate balance between justice and fairness, and fostering a positive spirit of cooperation and collaboration among all of its employees.
 The dignity of the individual is enhanced by the personal fulfillment and satisfaction gained from the work performed.
 It is essential to Loyola's mission to develop appropriate policies and procedures that strive for excellence and help create a positive work environment.

-- Employ persons on the basis of qualifications, without regard to race, color, religion (except where religion is a bona fide occupational qualification), national origin or ancestry, sex, sexual orientation, gender identity, age, marital status, veteran status, physical or mental handicap/disability, or any other classification protected by applicable law.
+- Employ persons on the basis of qualifications, without regard to race, color, religion (except where religion is a bona fide occupational qualification), national origin or ancestry, sex, age, disability, sexual orientation, gender identity, age, marital status, protected veteran status, or any other classification protected by applicable law;

-- Provide employee development opportunities through a tuition benefits program and other voluntary internal training programs.
+- Provide employee development opportunities through a tuition benefits program and other voluntary internal/external training programs;

 - Welcome constructive suggestions, and provide the opportunity for employees to express their thoughts in the development of University goals, plans, policies, and procedures.

-Loyola's voluntary adherence to the above principles acknowledges the dignity of the human person, and provides the basis for a harmonious, and positively motivated University.
-Through these efforts, the University strives to promote the best interests of its employees, and therefore believes that outside third party representation of employees is not necessary.
+Loyola's adherence to the above principles acknowledges the dignity of the human person, and provides the basis for a harmonious and positively motivated work place.
+Through these efforts, the University strives to promote the best interests of its employees, and therefore, believes that outside third party representation of employees is not necessary.

-Consistent with being a socially responsible corporate citizen, and respecting Church teachings, Loyola University Chicago acknowledges the right of individuals to organize, and complies with applicable labor laws and regulations.
-It is hoped, however, that employees are of the conviction that it is better to discuss directly with the University any problems or concerns they may have.
+Consistent with being a socially responsible employer, and respecting Jesuit Catholic teachings, Loyola University Chicago acknowledges the right of individuals to organize, and complies with applicable labor laws and regulations.
+Likewise, we engage in a common goal to successfully accomplish the work, mission, and vision of the University.
+Subsequently, it is hoped, that our employees are of the conviction that it is better to discuss problems or concerns directly with the University.